Biden praises 'Herculean efforts' to rebuild at the site of last February's Ohio train derailment

 Trump’s presidential campaign posted a video on X, formerly Twitter, highlighting his visit to East Palestine last year and questioning Biden hadn’t yet traveled there.

-The visit will be Biden's first trip interacting with voters since a special counsel's report last week questioned the mental fortitude of the 81-year-old president.
+The trip marked Biden's first interactions with voters since a special counsel's report last week questioned the 81-year-old president's mental fortitude.
 East Palestine has emerged as a test of his ability to bridge political divides and publicly show that he's up for the burdens of the presidency.

 The EPA engaged in an intense cleanup and says the community's air, water and soil are now safe.